 The difference between employed, self-employed and freelance grooms

 The legal requirements which underpin being self-employed vs employed are vast but not as complicated as you might originally have thought.
-Here at The Grooms List by Caroline Carter Recruitment Ltd, we don’t pretend to be legal, tax or HR experts on the nuances that surround this subject, but we know people who are and with their expert guidance, Becky Parker our brilliant blog writer has researched that for your information this week.
+Here at The Grooms List by Caroline Carter Recruitment Ltd, we don’t pretend to be legal, tax or HR experts on the nuances that surround this subject, but we know people who are and with their expert guidance.

 We proudly support Grooms who are looking for full-time employment, those self-employed/freelancing and looking to add clients to their portfolio, or indeed just starting out on either road and wondering how best to proceed.
 We really can and regularly do help and have many success stories that attest to that.
 We wouldn’t direct anyone to go one way or another specifically as it is a very personal to each individual.

 In a recent survey by the office of national statistics, it was estimated that nearly 5 million people in the UK are self-employed.
 Escaping the 8-5 routines of traditional employment and taking control of your own working life, on the face of it, would seem to offer greater freedom to ‘follow your passion’.
 Cue the many cheesy YouTube videos starting with a sob story and ending in the bright young (always very attractive) usually American, youth living the jet set lifestyle off selling the dream to others.
 Anyway, I digress, in the horse world, we live by a different set of rules to most.
 No two days are ever the same with horses and our full-time roles can be somewhat random in terms of set hours, with horses anything can and generally does happen!